XYZboom/psi-reference-extractor/docs/ReferenceSourceTypes.md

 //               ^^^^^^^^
 //  reference here has the source type "create"
 //               ^^^^^^
-//  In PSI, PsiRefence is always bind to element here.
+//  In PSI, PsiReference is always bind to element here.
 }
 ```